What is Infertility?

 If you're under 35, your doctor may diagnose infertility after one year (12 months) of attempting to conceive.
 Trying to conceive is described as engaging in frequent, unprotected sex.
 If you are 35 or older, your doctor may diagnose infertility after six months of unprotected intercourse.

-Infertility is more frequent than you may expect.
+Infertility is more common than you may expect.
 Fortunately, there are several treatment options available for those looking to start or extend their family.

 There are several types of infertility, including: